GenesisFR/DS1TroubleshootingGuide/README.md

 When playing MP, it's important that everyone uses EXACTLY the same files.

 The game performs a CRC check on all files.
 If files between clients don't match, the game won't let you join someone else's game.
-It's often caused by different executables, resources and languages (when mixing different writing systems like Latin and Cyrillic for instance).
+It's often caused by different executables, resources, languages (when mixing different writing systems like Latin and Cyrillic for instance) and DSDLLs.
 Even an additional resource (typically a mod), as insignificant as it may be, can cause a mismatch.

 Here are the files that differ between the Steam and retail versions: